pedrovgs/Shot/README.md

 ``Shot`` is a Gradle plugin thought to run screenshot tests for Android using the [screenshot testing Facebook SDK](http://facebook.github.io/screenshot-tests-for-android/).

-Record your screenshots executing ``./gradlew executeScreenshots -Precord``
+Record your screenshots executing ``./gradlew executeScreenshotTests -Precord``

 ![recording](./art/recording.gif)

-And verify your tests executing ``./gradlew executeScreenshots``
+And verify your tests executing ``./gradlew executeScreenshotTests``

 ![verifying](./art/verifying.gif)